Cherry Cheesecake Popsicles

-Seeing the kids run loose at the playground gives me the flip in my stomach I used to get every weekday in June until I was released for the school year.
+Seeing the kids run loose at the playground gives me the flip in my stomach I used to get every day in June until we were released for the school year.
 Sitting in classrooms with goosebumps, wearing shorts and tank tops that it was not quite warm enough to justify.
 Eyes glued to the big clock that slowed its ticking to a tortuously unhurried cadence as the month progressed.

 Popsicles make me feel like a kid on summer vacation.
 With dirty feet, a lawn sprinkler, a sunscreen glow and permission to stay up past my bedtime.

-I just kind of threw the ingredients together, but they turned out even better than I'd even hoped.
-Everyone who tried them (myself included) expected them to be yummy, but then we experienced a gustatory double take.
-Like this:
+I just kind of threw the ingredients together, but they turned out even better than I’d even hoped.
+Everyone who tried them (myself included) expected them to be yummy, but then it was like a gustatory double take – like this:

 Whoa, these are like REALLY, REALLY GOOD.